Felip Comabella i Guimet

 Felip Comabella i Guimet (May 13, 1841 – May 9, 1901) was a very well-known pharmacist.
 In 1885 he presented products developed by himself in the Exposition in Antwerp, 1885, and he obtained a gold medal.
 In 1895 he joined the Royal Academy of Medicine of Catalonia.
 He had also been nominated commander and knight of the Order of Isabella the Catholic.
-He had married Concepció Maluqer i Porta.
+He had married Concepció Maluquer i Porta.

-He opened the Comabella Drugstore at the house of Epifani de Fortuny, at the Carme street number 23, constructed in 1851 by Francesc Daniel Molina i Casamajó, one of the best architects of that time.
+He opened the Comabella Drugstore at the house of Epifani de Fortuny, on Carme Street number 23, constructed in 1851 by Francesc Daniel Molina i Casamajó, one of the best architects of that time.
 The drugstore was inherited by his son, Joan Comabella i Maluquer, Biological Sciences bachelor and doctorate in pharmacy in 1897.
-He married another Maluuqer, Josefina Maluquer Anzizu, daughter of Eduard Maluquer i Tirrell, president of the Diputació (1886/90), parliamentary and senator.
+He married another Maluquer, Josefina Maluquer Anzizu, daughter of Eduard Maluquer i Tirrell, president of the Diputació (1886/90), parliamentary and senator.

 The Comabella Drugstore was reconstructed at the beginning of the twentieth century by the architect Guillem Busquets i Vautravens, and became one of the best known modernist buildings in Barcelona.
 There was still another Comabella in charge of the drugstore, Manuel Comabella i Maluquer, grandson of the Comabella born in Montargull, who finally sold the drugstore in 1946.